edbeeching/Computer_Networks_Project/README.md

 ## System Architecture
 ### Simple UML Diagram of Member

 Classes commiunicate through messages on blocking queues.
-The use of queues always for easy testing of individual classes and functions.
+The use of queues allows for easy testing of individual classes and functions.
 ![Alt text](torrentNchill/screenshots/Simple_UML.png?raw=true "A simplfied UML diagram")

 ### Example animation of Member architecture